 When you’re trying to teach your dog to behave in your unfenced yard, it can be a challenge to keep your pet from chasing rabbits, eating undesirable items, or leaping across the property line to greet your neighbors.

-That’s where training your dog to obey you and to stay in the yard with a containment system provides your dog freedom and safety and provides peace of mind for you.
+That’s where training your dog to obey you and to stay in the yard with a containment system that lets your dog run while safely containing them to your property.

 Tips for Training Your Dog